MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 - **Unified labeling client**:

     For the unified labeling client, sensitivity labels and label policies are configured in the Microsoft 365 compliance center.
 For more information, see the [Microsoft 365 documentation](/microsoft-365/compliance/sensitivity-labels).

-- **Classic client**:

-    For the classic client, use the Azure portal to specify email addresses for scoped policies and for protection settings within a label configuration.
-For more information, see [How to configure the Azure Information Protection policy for specific users by using scoped policies](configure-policy-scope.md) and [How to configure a label for Rights Management protection](configure-policy-protection.md).

-    For labels that are configured to apply protection from the Azure Rights Management service, email address can also be found in protection templates, by using PowerShell cmdlets from the [AIPService module](/powershell/module/aipservice).
-This PowerShell module also lets an administrator specify users by email address to be a [super user](configure-super-users.md), or an administrator for the Azure Rights Management service.

 > [!NOTE]
 > When Azure Information Protection is used to classify and protect documents and emails, email addresses and the users' IP addresses might be saved in log files.